git-cola/git-cola.github.io/share/doc/git-cola/git-cola.rst

 When a directory is dropped `git cola` walks the directory tree in search of patches.  `git cola` sorts the list of patches after they have all been found.
-This allows you to control the order in which patchs are applied by placing patchsets into alphanumerically-sorted directories.
+This allows you to control the order in which patches are applied by placing patchsets into alphanumerically-sorted directories.

 CUSTOM WINDOW SETTINGS